Skip to main content

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2025-10-14.
 Grade methodology: LakeGrade methodology.

-Track Tamarack Bay Lake
+Watch Tamarack Bay Lake water quality

 Subscribe for LakeQuality updates by email.
 No spam, unsubscribe anytime.